Shanghai Russians: Background

 In the late 19th century, the Russian imperial government was shifting the focus of its investment to northeast China.
 It developed the Chinese Eastern Railway first in Heilongjiang linking Harbin to Vladivostok, and later to Port Arthur on the Liaodong Peninsula.
 As a consequence, China's trade with its northern neighbour soared.
 As soon as there was a regular ferry service between Vladivostok and Shanghai, the Russian tea merchants started to settle in the commercial capital of China.
 About 350 Russian citizens resided within the Shanghai International Settlement in 1905.
 In order to protect their interests, the Russian consulate was opened in 1896.
 The old building of the consulate, still occupied by the Russian diplomats, ranks among the Bund's minor landmarks.

 The bulk of the Russian exile community relocated to Shanghai from Vladivostok following the fall of the Provisional Priamurye Government at the close of the Russian Civil War.
 Admiral Oskar Victorovich Stark's squadron alone brought several thousand White Russians from Vladivostok in 1922.
-Many Harbin Russians, attracted by the booming economy of Shanghai, moved to the Shanghai International Settlement over the following years.
-Barred by both distance and money from joining established communities in Paris and Berlin, a large number gravitated towards Shanghai, a freeport at the time, requiring no visa or work-permit for entry.
+Many Harbin Russians, attracted by Shanghai's booming economy, moved to the Shanghai International Settlement over the following years.
+Barred by both distance and money from joining established communities in Paris and Berlin, a large number gravitated towards Shanghai, a free port requiring no visa or work-permit for entry.
 For this same reason it was later to become a refuge for Jews fleeing the Nazis.

 A group of Russian émigrés arriving in Shanghai.
 A photograph from the newspaper Shankhaiskaya zarya, 23 February 1930.